 Self-care is looking after yourself so you have energy for yourself and others.
 Self-care is essential if you want to lead a balanced and healthy lifestyle.

 It’s also simple to learn how to do Reiki on yourself.
 Reiki is enjoyable and practical to apply to yourself and your family and friends.
-You don’t need any special tools or equipment to practice Reiki, just yourself.
-You can practice Reiki anywhere and at any time (except when you’re driving).
+You don’t need any special tools or equipment to practise Reiki, just yourself.
+You can practice Reiki anywhere and at any time (except when driving).

 Reiki as a self-care tool can be used in two ways: